Maya-Souza/travel_youtubers_and_tourism/README.md

 **`World Bank Open Data`**

-- This part was fairly simple.
-I downloaded the csv file with information about number of international tourist arrivals and imported it into my notebook.
-At the end, when I had found out which places were being mentioned and viewed the most, I complemented the missing data myself by using Google.
-Unfortunately, I wasn't able to find all the missing information.
-Here's a sample of the dataframe:
+- I downloaded the csv file from the World Bank's website with information about number of international tourist arrivals, but the data was updated only up to 2020.
+So, when I had found out which places were being mentioned and viewed the most, I complemented it with information I found online.
+I used sources such as Statista, Reuters, government websites and news outlets.
+Unfortunately, even after a thorough research, I couldn't gather all the missing data I needed and this part of the analysis is incomplete for the years 2021 and 2022 for some of the places.